Implementation of high-risk operation management and reduction of occupational accidents

 |

-- 764 sessions of events related to health promotion organized in 2024, including lectures, educational trips, health examinations, community service activities (beach cleaning, blood donation, environmental cleanup), various sports competitions (basketball, softball, and badminton, etc.) first aid courses, weight loss courses, vaccinations, club activities (aerobic dance, yoga, Tai Chi exercise), and large-scale activities (walking and jogging) with 52,051 participants.
+- 659 sessions of activities related to health promotion organized in 2025, including lectures, educational tours, health screenings, public warfare activities (blood donation and environmental cleanup), various sports games (basketball, softball, badminton, tennis, etc.), first aid courses, weight loss courses, vaccinations, club activities (aerobics, yoga, and Tai Chi), as well as large-scale events (tech-enabled fitness assessments, walking, and jogging), drawing a total of 92,020 participants.

 - Monthly release of at least 2 pieces of health education information to promote correct ideas of disease prevention and elevate employees' health awareness.